What's best – pressure washing and/or soft washing?

 Temperature and prevailing weather can affect how a surface looks at any particular point in time, which explains the erratic curve of the graph.

 This graph line looks wavy as colonisation is inconsistent, which could have been caused by local conditions or by the regrowth of a species contained in heavy soiling (in the cracks in concrete or cobblelock for example) which was not removed before treatment.

-This would have been achieved had the surface been pressure washed prior to treating with Benz Bio Cleanze.
+This would have been achieved had the surface been pressure washed prior to treating with Bio Cleanze.

-On large areas of concrete, in good condition with little organic growth nearby, the graph would be much smoother.
+For example, on large areas of concrete, in good condition with little organic growth nearby, the graph would be much smoother.

 Click here to learn when to pressure wash – and when not to pressure wash

 The Benz Softwash range of softwash cleaning products

 How to find answers to most soft washing questions: Simply enter a relevant "keyword" or short phrase (e.g. keyword for above link = "how to") into our in-site Search Engine (the magnifying glass icon on main menu)